Familial Colorectal Cancers: Hereditary Non-Polyposis Colon Cancer (HNPCC)/Lynch Syndrome

 Genetic Testing

 Families that meet the Amsterdam II criteria may want to have genetic testing done.
-If a family member is positive for a genetic abnormality, other family members at risk can then be tested and given guidance regarding cancer screening.
+If a family member is positive for a genetic abnormality, other family members at risk can then be tested and given information about cancer screening.

-A genetic counselor should meet with anyone who is thinking about genetic testing.
-They are trained to help patients understand genetic testing and results and can help you make the right decision for you and your family.
+If you are thinking about genetic testing, meet with a genetic counselor.
+They are trained to help patients understand genetic testing and results, and can help you make the right decision for you and your family.

 Cancer Screening in HNPCC

 People with HNPCC tend to develop cancers earlier and should start being screened for cancer at a younger age.
 Many organizations have published guidelines on cancer screening for people with HNPCC mutations, including the American College of Gastroenterology, the United States Multi-Society Task Force on Colorectal Cancer, the American Society of Clinical Oncology, and the National Comprehensive Cancer Network.
-The following are some recommendations from these groups.:
+Recommendations from these groups are:

-- Have colorectal cancer screening with colonoscopy every 1-2 years beginning between ages 20 to 25 years, or 2-5 years before the earliest age of colorectal cancer diagnosis age in the family – whichever comes first.
+- To have colorectal cancer screening with colonoscopy every 1 to 2 years starting between ages 20 to 25 years, or 2 to 5 years before the earliest age of colorectal cancer diagnosis in the family – whichever comes first.

-- Screening for gastric cancer can be done with upper endoscopy starting between ages 30-35 years.
+- Screening for gastric cancer with upper endoscopy starting between ages 30 to 35 years.
 If H. Pylori is found, it should be treated.
 The test should be repeated every 3 to 5 years.

-- Have a yearly skin exam to look for skin cancers that have been linked to Lynch Syndrome.
+- To have a yearly skin exam to look for skin cancers that have been linked to Lynch Syndrome.

 - Mutation carriers who have had one or more first-degree relatives with pancreatic cancer may benefit from screening for pancreatic cancer.

-- Women should have an annual pelvic exam, pelvic ultrasound, and endometrial biopsy from ages 30-35.
+- Women should have a yearly pelvic exam, pelvic ultrasound, and endometrial biopsy starting at age 30.

 Talk to your provider and genetic counselor about what screening tests are right for you and at what age you should start them.

-Researchers have learned a great deal about genetic syndromes in the past 20 years with the help of patients becoming involved in research studies.
+Researchers have learned more about genetic syndromes in the past 20 years with the help of patients becoming involved in research studies.
 If you have a family history of cancer and would like to learn more about cancer risk and research, check out the links below.

 Resources for More Information